BodenMcHale/noa-template/README.md

 # noa-template

-A template built on the [noa voxel engine](https://github.com/fenomas/noa).
+A template built on the noa voxel engine, check it out [here](https://github.com/fenomas/noa).

 This demo is forked from [noa example worlds](https://github.com/fenomas/noa-examples) hello-world/test, the intended purpose is to have a quick setup for new projects with the `noa` engine.